 - Land acquisition needs

-General management plans (GMPs) have been completed for 27 state park units.
-Four others (LAWA, CABE, FOFI and RARO) have final drafts that are pending Secretarial approval.
-Nine others are underway and in various stages of completion.
+General management plans (GMPs) have been completed for 25 state park units.
+Others are underway and in various stages of completion.

 Development and subsequent revisions of GMPs involves multi-disciplinary input and collaboration from a group representing operations, natural resources, land acquisition, planning, environmental education, design and construction staff.
 Prior to the GMP meeting, this staff visits the park and meets with park staff to insure an understanding of various park issues and needs.
 Visitor and park advisory committee (PAC) concerns are addressed and input from park and recreation surveys and use data are considered.
 Consensus developed at the GMP meeting goes forward as the park plan.